-Fig. 4 shows a T2^{eff} measurement taken in the Nottingham Trent University prototype reed bed.
+Fig. 6 shows a T2eff measurement taken in the Nottingham Trent University prototype reed bed.
 Four sets of experiments with of 512 averages each were taken in sequence so that a standard deviation could be taken, giving an estimate for the error on each point.
 Overall these measurements took approximately 35 minutes.
 Due to the slow moving nature of the sludge in the reed bed, measurements taking several hours are possible.
 Therefore additional signal averages are possible, which would reduce the errors for each averaged echo integral and therefore the accuracy of the exponential fitting.
 A longer experimental time would also allow for a slower repetition between experiments (a repetition time of 1s was used, later experiments showed that a time exceeding 5s would yield far superior results).

-Fig. 4.
-T_2^{eff} measurement taken using the embedded sensor.
-Echo time = 300 μ s, repetition time = 1000 ms, 2048 averages.
+Fig. 6. $T_2^{eff}$ measurement taken using the embedded sensor.
+Echo time = 300 $\mu$ s, repetition time = 1000 ms, 2048 averages.

-With the successful collection of a $T_2^{\rm eff}$ measurement validating the use of the sensor in a reed bed, a T_1 measurement was recorded, as shown in Fig. 5 (black markers).
-Also displayed in Fig. 5 are measurements of two other samples recorded in the laboratory environment on the same sensor.
+With the successful collection of a $T_2^{\rm eff}$ measurement validating the use of the sensor in a reed bed, a $T_1$ measurement was recorded, as shown in Fig. 7 (black markers).
+Also displayed in Fig. 7 are measurements of two other samples recorded in the laboratory environment on the same sensor.
 Analysis of the reed bed material showed that 0.15 % of its mass was dry solids.
 This would be expected as the effluent has not been run through this bed.
 The percentages of dry solids for other samples are shown on the graph.

-Fig. 5.
-T_1 measurements taken using the embedded sensor, with additional laboratory measurements.
-Echo time = 300 μ s, 512 averages.
+Fig. 7. $T_1$ measurements taken using the embedded sensor, with additional laboratory measurements.
+Echo time = 300 $\mu$ s, 512 averages.
 Errors in the normalised integral sum are small, and therefore have not been included in the graph.
 A systematic error occurred for the final two points of the 8.39 % solid mass curve at 200 ms (shown) and 800 ms (not shown).
 These points have not been included in the fitting.
 The 75 ms point is omitted from 7.92 % solid point due to an equipment failure.

-As expected, additional solid material (i.e. clogging) results in a shorter T_1 .
-The relationship between the T_1 measurement and percentage of solid material in the sludge has been plotted (Fig. 6).
+As expected, additional solid material (i.e. clogging) results in a shorter $T_1$ .
+The relationship between the $T_1$ measurement and percentage of solid material in the sludge has been plotted (Fig. 8).
 A linear relationship is observed.
-This is expected based on the work of Morris et al. 2011, where hydraulic conductivity was shown to have a linear relationship with T_1 relaxation.
+This is expected based on the work of Morris et al. 2011, where hydraulic conductivity had a linear relationship compared to $T_1$ relaxation.
 Hydraulic conductivity should be proportional to the percentage of solid material, and this work appears to confirm that.

-Fig. 6.
+Fig. 8.
 T1 plotted against the percentage of solid material in the sludge sample.
 A linear relationship is observed.
 Errors in the percentage of the solid material due to weight are minimal, and therefore error bars are too small to plot.